MicrosoftDocs/customer-insights/ci-docs/audience-insights/sample-guide-predict-subscription-churn.md

 ## Task 2 - Data unification

-Having ingested the raw data from your data sources into ‘entities’ you will now begin the **Map, Match, Merge** process to create a unified customer profile by merging data from each customer profile source.
+After ingesting the data we now begin the **Map, Match, Merge** process to create a unified customer profile.
 For more information, see [Data unification](data-unification.md).

 ### Map